-FW4 Access to Drinking Water Ducks must have unrestricted and continuous access to an adequate supply of clean, fresh drinking water at all times, unless otherwise required by the flock veterinarian.
-Drinkers must be provided at the following rates (select only as applicable): Nipples: 1 nipple per every 15 ducks.
+0 Access to Drinking Water Ducks must have unrestricted and continuous access to an adequate supply of clean, fresh drinking water at all times, unless otherwise required by the flock veterinarian.
+Drinkers must be provided at the following rates (select only as applicable): □ Nipples: 1 nipple per every 15 ducks.
 OR Other rate as specified in documentation from the drinker manufacturer (provide specifics below) Water troughs: 0.20" of water trough space per duck.
-NOTE- where water troughs are intended to also satisfy the preening requirement, they must be wide and deep enough to allow a duck to dunk its head to preen.
+FW4 NOTE- where water troughs are intended to also satisfy the preening requirement, they must be wide and deep enough to allow a duck to dunk its head to preen.
 See additional requirements stated in FW9.
-Open water baths: 0.20" of open water bath space per duck.
-NOTE- open water bath space per duck.
+O Yes O No /50 Open water baths: O N/A 0.20" of open water bath space per duck.
 NOTE- open water baths must be designed in full consideration to the ducks' desire to preen.
 Open water troughs must be provided at the rate noted here, and also meet additional requirements stated in FW9.
 Note: Supplemental drinkers must be provided for ducklings as needed for the first several days and meet other requirements as noted.
-Re: M24.
-Auditor note: O Yes O No O N/A /50 FW5 The drinking water supply must be clean and fresh.
-Drinking water must not be allowed to remain in a contaminated or stale condition, and especially in the case of water used for both drinking and preening, troughs and baths must be monitored and maintained.
+Re: M24. ➤ Auditor note : Calculated amount of drinker space or type per duck (e.g. ' 0.22" double-sided drinker/ duck' or ' 1 nipple per 14.7 ducks ') The drinking water supply must be clean and fresh.
+Drinking water must not be FW5 allowed to remain in a contaminated or stale condition, and especially in the case of water used for both drinking and preening, troughs and baths must be monitored and maintained.
 O Yes O No O N/A /3 FW6 Drinkers must be placed at the optimum height and be an appropriate design for the size and age of the ducks per manufacturer guidelines.
-O Yes O No O N/A /3 FW7 Even Distribution of Drinkers Drinkers must be distributed evenly throughout the housing system to minimize competition among the ducks.
+O Yes O No O N/A /3 Even Distribution of Drinkers FW7 Drinkers must be distributed evenly throughout the housing system to minimize competition among the ducks.
 Ducks must not have to travel more than 22 yards (20 meters) to access drinking water in the house.
-Note: it is acceptable for small areas of the house to be further from the drinkers, such as at the ends of long houses and in corners.
-O Yes O No O N/A /3 FW8 Emergency Drinking Water Supply On-site provisions must be in place to provide clean, fresh drinking water for the duration of the outage during a shut-off or failure of the main water supply, including freezing conditions.
+O Yes O No /3 Note: it is acceptable for small areas of the house to be further from the drinkers, such as at the ends of long houses and in corners.
+O N/A Emergency Drinking Water Supply FW8 On-site provisions must be in place to provide clean, fresh drinking water for the duration of the outage during a shut-off or failure of the main water supply, including freezing conditions.
 O Yes O No O N/A /10